AlessandroD98/CapsStone/README.md

 mvn spring-boot:run

-The backend API will be accessible at http://localhost:8080.
+The backend API will be accessible at "Working in progress😅".

 ## Additional Notes